MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/get-data-source-information.md

  **EXAMPLE: Get metadata for a specific data source**.

  The following example shows how to request metadata for a specific data source.
 Metadata includes the entity types for the data source and their corresponding properties.
-The key parameter must be set to the data source master key or to any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that belongs to the [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)] that contains the data source.
+The key parameter must be set to the data source master key or to any Bing Maps Key that belongs to the Bing Maps Account that contains the data source.

  **URL with Atom Response**